Word frequency and sentiment analysis of twitter messages during Coronavirus pandemic: Word frequency analysis and power law

 \section{Word frequency analysis and power law}

+Word frequency analysis explores the numerical world of text to ascertain the frequency at which a given word occurs.
+It illuminates important themes and patterns in the examined data by identifying the most prevalent and recurrent phrases through counting occurrences and generating frequency distributions.
+Power law, a mathematical rule describing connections between changing quantities, finds its way into word frequency analysis too.
+It often governs the distribution of word frequencies, predicting that a few words will be used much more than most, creating a ``few common, many rare" pattern prevalent in natural language and text corpora.
+In the context of textual analysis, power law suggests that a few words (often referred to as ``stop words" like ``the", ``and", ``is") occur very frequently, while the majority of words occur rarely.

-Several researchers have devised statistical and mathematical techniques to analyze literary artifacts.
-A substantially significant approach among these is inferring the pattern of frequency distributions of the words in the text \cite{baayen2001word}.
-Zipf's law is mostly immanent in word frequency distributions \cite{zipf1935psycho,li1992random}.
-The law essentially proclaims that for the words' vector $x$, the word frequency distribution $\nu$ varies as an inverse power of $x$.
-Some other distributions that are prevalent include Zipf–Mandelbrot \cite{mandelbrot1965information}, lognormal \cite{baayen1992statistical,carroll1968word}, and Gauss–Poisson \cite{baayen1992statistical}.
-Such studies have been conducted for several languages such as Chinese \cite{shtrikman1994some}, Japanese \cite{miyazima2000power}, Hindi \cite{jayaram2008zipf} and many others \cite{baayen2001word}.
-Not only single word frequencies, but also multi-word frequencies have been exhaustively explored.
-One of the examples is \cite{solso1979bigram} wherein bigram and trigram frequencies and versatilities were analyzed and 577 different bigrams and 6,140 different trigrams were reported.\\
+Many investigators have devised statistical and mathematical techniques to assess literary artifacts.
+A significant method is inferring the pattern of frequency distributions of every word in the content \cite{baayen2001word}.
+Zipf's law is mostly inherent in word frequency distributions \cite{zipf1935psycho,li1992random}.
+The law states that for a word vector $x$, the word frequency distribution $\nu$ changes as an inverse power of $x$.
+Other widely used distributions are Zipf-Mandelbrot \cite{mandelbrot1965information}, lognormal \cite{baayen1992statistical,carroll1968word}, and Gauss-Poisson \cite{baayen1992statistical}.
+Research similar to this has been conducted in several languages, including Hindi \cite{jayaram2008zipf}, Chinese \cite{shtrikman1994some}, Japanese \cite{miyazima2000power}, and many more \cite{baayen2001word}.
+Studies on single- and multi-word frequencies have been carried out extensively.
+One example is \cite{solso1979bigram}, which studied the frequencies and versatilities of bigrams and trigrams and reported 577 distinct bigrams and 6,140 different trigrams.

-A well known distribution is the power law.
-This ``non-normal" distribution has been a subject of immense interest in the academic community due to its unique nature.
-The rightly skewed distribution is mathematically represented as follows:
+The power law distribution is one among the most well known.
+Because of its peculiar characteristics, this ``non-normal" distribution has drawn an extensive amount of interest in the academic world.
+The following is the mathematical representation of the rightly skewed distribution: